October 27th, 2018 • Procurement Process • purchase order

 Making decisions on manual reports created from the data on Excel/Word purchase order form templates can cause expensive mistakes with serious implications.

 Excel/Word-based purchase order templates are extremely prone to manual errors and discrepancies.
 If left unchecked, these discrepancies have the power to shake the very foundations of an organization with extravagant spending.
 To prevent such instances, the purchasing team will overexert themselves and burn out.
+On the other hand, digital templates take time to set up and require multiple attempts to get right.
+This can cause IT backlogs, burnouts, and (if you outsource setup) hefty bills and delays.

 Overworked purchasing staff are bound to make mistakes that can prove to be detrimental when a purchasing decision is based on the available data.
 Wouldn’t it make everyone’s life easy, if the staff could spend little time dealing administrative headaches like data collation, management, etc. and more time doing actual work?
-Now they can!